 Everyone who reads the novel Messages from Estillyen will undoubtedly engage Scripture.
 The ancient texts of Scripture, woven throughout the storyline, give the novel a timeless core of worth and meaning.

 It seems fitting, therefore, that the Estillyen website should feature a section, albeit brief, regarding the matter of Scripture Engagement.

-What does Scripture Engagement really mean?
+What Does Scripture Engagement Really Mean?

-Scripture Engagement and Message Perception Scale
+Scripture Engagement and Message Familiarity Scale

-To help illustrate what has already been stated, the main contribution of Port Estillyen Productions is expressed in the Scripture Engagement and Message Perception Scale.
-We have developed four charts under this title.
+To help illustrate the diversity of Scripture Engagement, Port Estillyen Productions(PEP) has developed the Scripture Engagement and Message Perception Scale.

 Imagination and Research